ebelious/Self-Hosted/SOC-Stack.md

 ```

 We will then create a debian server client package and also rpm package
-** Note: modify te server URL to match the server IP
+** Note: modify the server URL to match the server IP

 ```
 ./velociraptor-v0.72.1-linux-amd64 --config client.config.yaml debian client